 Some good work is already being done.
 A team of researchers from the NIHR Leicester Biomedical Research Centre put together a long-term study aiming to assess 10,000 people who've been admitted to hospital with COVID-19.
 ‘Post-hospitalisation COVID 19’ (aka PHOSP-COVID) is taking a multidisciplinary approach and looks at a variety of respiratory, as well as renal, cardiac and, of course, mental health outcomes.

 The PHOSP-COVID Brain Working Group is investigating the long term effects of COVID-19 on mental, cognitive and neurological health – and will explore how these effects are related to individual patient characteristics and whole body health.
 Using patient-reported symptoms and brain imaging techniques, the group aims to identify factors and mechanisms involved and to then develop interventions and treatments that improve patient outcomes.

-The working group’s core membership and coordination is provided by the NIHR Mental Health and Dementia Translational Research Collaborations.
+The working group’s core membership and coordination is provided by the NIHR Mental Health Translational Research Collaboration and Dementia Translational Research Collaboration.
 These collaborations bring in a community of expert researchers who are passionate about driving this research.

 Clinical studies such as PHOSP-COVID will allow us to understand more clearly what the long-term effects are, and potentially why they affect some people more than others.
 Research is progressing well and the first results are already emerging from the study.

 The psychological effects of the pandemic